CaptureB/JATE-Text-Editor-for-Daily/README.md

 The user can clone this repo, once in the terminal make sure to run npm i to download all the nesscary packages.
 Then run npm start:dev.
 This will launch the application on the localhost.

 ## Usage
 This application will be used to store notes online and offline using Manifest and service workers.
+When the user goes to the dev tools in the browser, under application you wll find the manifest.json, service workers, and the indexedDB.
+This application will save and can be used offline.

 ## License
 None